 #2.
-Good SOPs Help You Work Faster / Eliminate Waste
+Good SOPs Help You Work Faster / Cut Waste

-Surviving tough times means making the best use of available resources and that means eliminating waste.
+Thriving when times are tough, means making the best use of available resources and that means eliminating waste.
 "Systemized" organizations accomplish more, in less time, with fewer resources-and that is the very definition of productivity.
-Simply put, clear work processes make organizations faster and less wasteful.
+Clear work processes make organizations faster and less wasteful.
+Just look at the illustrations below.

-Just look at the illustrations at right.
 Which looks more like your internal processes?
 Be honest.
 Ask yourself: "How much valuable time gets wasted in my company because of unnecessary steps, confusion, and "everyone doing their own thing."